Managing your voting process effectively

 In the “Administration” area, you can also find the “Log files” button.
 This allows you to view information about the server launches, the self-tests that have been carried out or error messages.
 The messages for these are divided into the categories below:

 - DEBUG = for development purposes only

 - ERROR = error due to incorrect operation

-After the waiting period has expired, the validator is shut down.
-The person who finally stopped the voting must now seal the election and archive it.
-Only now is the ballot box and electoral roll shut down.
-No more votes can be cast and the election is stopped.
+After the grace period has expired, the validator is shut down.
+The person who ultimately stopped the election must now seal the election and archive it.
+It’s only by doing this that the ballot box and the electoral roll will also be shut down.
+This means no more votes can be cast and the election is stopped.

-Note: The counting may take a few minutes depending on the number of votes in the ballot box.
-In the meantime, avoid clicking any of the buttons in the electoral board interface.
-Otherwise, the counting may be delayed or even canceled.
+Note: The count may take a few minutes depending on the number of votes in the ballot box.
+Avoid clicking any of the buttons in the Election Board Interface again during this time.
+If you do, the count will be delayed or cancelled.

-Now close your election in the POLYAS Online Voting Manager.
-You can subsequently download the result files for your election.
-Read more about this here >
+Now end your election in the POLYAS Online Voting Manager.
+This is where you can download the end results of your election.
+Read more here >